Kuleenabinoy/DeliveryManagerMERN/README.md

 ## User Story

-Manager Of Delivery Department
+As Manager Of Delivery Department
- --- Contactless Paperless Delivery
+ Contactless Paperless Delivery

- --- Add Employees And Managers in Team
+              Add Employees And Managers in Team

---- Schedule Items for Delivery, with Site Information
+              Schedule Items for Delivery, with Site Information

---- Email Customer About Delivery with Secret Code
+              Email Customer About Delivery with Secret Code

---- Edit ,Delete Items & Employee Profile _
+              Edit ,Delete Items & Employee Profile  (Future Development)

---- Track Delivery , Employee _
+              Track Delivery , Employee (Future Development)

-Delivery Team Members.
+As Delivery Team Members.

---- Items scheduled for delivery for them.
+                Items scheduled for delivery for them.

---- Confirm Delivery by checking the code
+                Confirm Delivery by checking the code

 ## Table of Contents